 Copenhagen is aiming to become carbon neutral by 2025, and its state-of-the-art green power plant already hosts one of the longest artificial ski slopes in the world up on its roof.
 Need we say more?

-If you’ve already experienced the many delights of Croatia or the gloriously unspoiled coast of Montenegro, head to Ljubljana for an idyllic mix of cobbled streets, leafy parks, and cool riverside cafés.
+If you’ve already experienced the many delights of Croatia or the gloriously unspoiled coast of Montenegro, head to Ljubljana for an idyllic mix of cobbled streets, leafy parks, and cool riverside cafés, which is enough to make it one of our favorite places to visit in Europe in June.

 Slovenia’s young and vibrant capital is stepping into the limelight with hot new hotels, forward-thinking restaurants, and a burgeoning cultural life.
 The architecture throughout the city celebrates both its rich past as well as its bright future, with everything from graceful Baroque and Viennese Secessionist buildings to Jože Plečnik’s modernist marvels to clever sustainable projects.